Psychology Schools in Kentucky

 Berea, KY 40403

 Student Review: “The Berea College experience, was pretty much that, an experience.
-Although the coursework was sometimes challenging it never felt like any one assignment was insurmountable.
+Although the coursework was sometimes challenging it never felt like any assignment was insurmountable.
 The professors in the psychology program varied wildly in personality and background and allowed for a well-rounded view of the field.
 The professor that I ended up going to most often for help with classwork refused to behave like a man his age, always wore sandals, and was never without a cup or two of coffee.
 My peers and I began to suspect that Wayne Messer never slept.
-Opposite him was a very stern professor specializing in the statistical analysis portion of the field, whose name I cannot seem to remember, but whose no-nonsense take on statistics was beneficial to the course work.
+Opposite him was a very stern professor specializing in the statistical analysis portion of the field, whose name I cannot seem to remember, but whose no-nonsense take on statistics was beneficial to the coursework.
 I loved how approachable nearly all the professors at Berea seemed, due to small class size and generally friendly demeanor.
 If Berea could improve any one aspect, it honestly wouldn’t have anything to do with my field in particular, but with better support for student-led fundraisers like HvZ.” – Student at Berea College

 Morehead State University